blackbhc/refactor/development-manual/development.md

   - member prefix indicates their section in the parameter file: `glb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.
-  - most members of struct `para` are just a proxy of possible parameters in the ini file, except the `md_target_sets`, which is parsed from the `particle_types` and `classification` parameters from model section of the ini file.
+  - most members of struct `para` are just a proxy of possible parameters in the ini file, except:
+    - `md_target_sets`: parsed from the `particle_types` and `classification` parameters from model section of the ini file.
   - constructor: with a reference to a created `ini_parser` object, then update the value of the parameters based on the parameter file (with hard code, the ugly but fast way).
   - `check()`: check whether there are some conflicts between the parameters, and whether there are some